 The Motor Vehicle Theft Unit is responsible for the follow-up investigation of stolen and recovered motor vehicles and related conveyances.
-The Motor Vehicle Theft Unit will maintain a record of the vehicle impounds for one year.
-They will also monitor the Gwinnett County contract wrecker service(s) responsible for the impoundment and storage of vehicles.
+The Motor Vehicle Theft Unit maintains a record of the vehicle impounds for one year.
+They also monitor the Gwinnett County contract wrecker service(s) responsible for the impoundment and storage of vehicles.